 First we will discuss why later than 10 weeks is best.
 Then, we’ll go over why puppies do best when they change homes before 12 weeks.

 Additional Time With Litter Mates

-One very important reason for keeping our puppies until they are 10 1/2 to 11 weeks of age is to give puppies additional time with litter-mates.
+One very important reason for keeping our puppies until they are 10 to 12 weeks of age is to give puppies additional time with litter-mates.
 This extra time with litter-mates gives puppies a better foundation for relating to other dogs.
 And more importantly litter-mates teach each other bite-inhibition.
-Having good bite inhibition creates a gentler mouth.
-Our 11-week old English Golden Retriever puppies are less mouthy than puppies leaving litter-mates sooner.
+Bite inhibition is the ability of a dog to regulate how strong his bite is.

 Later First Vaccine